ellemouton/website/content/drafts/onion-routing-prelims.md

 within the network.
 Apart from the node and channel announcements that Alice has received, she would also have received `channel_update` messages from all these nodes for each of the channels that they own.
-The `channel_update` messages contain info about the relay policy that that node will enforce if other nodes wish to route payments over its channel.
+The `channel_update` messages contain information about the relay policy that that node will enforce if other nodes wish to route payments over its channel.
 Each `channel_update` contains the following info:

 - `channel_ID`: This identifies the channel that the update is referring to.
 - `fee_base_msat`: This is the fee (in milli-satoshis) that the node will charge for routing any payment regardless of the size of the payment.
-- `fee_proportional_millionths`: Also known as the “fee rate”, this is the number of satoshis that will be charged for every million satoshis you want to route across that channel.
+- `fee_proportional_millionths`: Also known as the “fee rate”, this is the number of satoshis that will be charged for every million satoshis routed across that channel.
-- `cltv_expiry_delta`: This is the delta between the incoming HTLC’s CLTV and outgoing HTLC’s CLTV that the node requires.
+- `cltv_expiry_delta`: This is the delta between the incoming HTLC’s CLTV and outgoing HTLC’s CLTV that the node requires (more on this later).

 Here is the updated version of Alice’s graph view showing the `channel_update` information she has about each channel in her graph.